Haworthiopsis* attenuata var. radula. (*Read 'Origins' to learn why this specimen isn't a Haworthia).

 Most species will reach heights of 0.2m in height and 0.4m in width.
 Ultimate height will be reached within 5 - 8 years.

-Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
+Remove older yellow or dying leaves around its base to encourage better-growing conditions.
 While pruning, always use clean utensils or shears to reduce the chance of bacterial and fungal diseases.
-Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
-Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.

 Via Seed, Offset Division or Stem Cuttings.